 Storage Usage of Archive Storage Class | VolumeArchiveSize | USD 0.0076 per GiB-month | 1,000 GiB stored for 1 hour5 | USD 0.011 |

 4 The minimum storage duration of the Archive storage class is 60 days.
-The minimum storage duration starts from the time when a file is accessed, which is indicated by the atime parameter.
-Therefore, you are charged for the storage usage of archive data that is stored for 16 days (60 - 14 - 25 - 5).
+The minimum storage duration starts from the time when a file is modified, which is indicated by the mtime parameter.
+In this scenario, you are charged for the remaining storage duration of the archive data (60 - 5 = 55 days).

 5 When files are being dumped, each file has a replica in the storage space of the original storage class and the new storage class.
 After the files are dumped, the file replicas in the original storage class are deleted.
-In this case, traffic fees are incurred for the file replicas.
+In this case, storage usage fees are incurred for the file replicas.

 References